pablogad/upnp-display/README.md

     git submodule update --init --recursive

 Then compile the VFD library libpt6312.
-To do so, create a directory build inside libpt6312, cd into it and:
+To do so, create a directory build inside libpt6312, cd into it and compile:

+    mkdir libpt6312/build && cd libpt6312/build
     cmake ..
     make
+    cd -

 The Makefile expects to find the compiled library and the headers inside a subdirectory called libpt6312.
 If it is on another place you'll have to modify the